cockroachdb/docs/v20.2/create-changefeed.md

 #### Avro limitations

 Currently, support for Avro is limited and experimental.
-You can only emit an Avro record if you are using a changefeed [connected to Kafka](#create-a-changefeed-connected-to-kafka-using-avro).
 Below is a list of unsupported SQL types and values for Avro changefeeds:

 - [Decimals](decimal.html) must have precision specified.
 - [`INTERVAL`](https://github.com/cockroachdb/cockroach/issues/32472), [`ARRAY`](https://github.com/cockroachdb/cockroach/issues/34420), `BIT`, and collated `STRING` are not supported in Avro yet.